Customers Bank

+Customers Bancorp, Inc. is a publicly traded bank holding company and parent of Customers Bank.
+The company has more than $20 billion in assets with over 600 employees located across Illinois, Massachusetts, New Jersey, New York, Pennsylvania and Washington, D.C., ranking in the top 100 banks in the United States.
+Jay Sidhu is its chairman and chief executive officer and the company is headquartered in West Reading, Pennsylvania.
+His son, Sam Sidhu, is the chief executive officer of Customers Bank.

+Overview

-Customers Bancorp, Inc. is a publicly-traded bank holding company and parent of Customers Bank.
-It had an initial public offering on NASDAQ in 2013 under the ticker name "CUBI".
+The holding company had an initial public offering on NASDAQ in 2013 under the ticker name "CUBI".
 The company is headquartered in West Reading, Pennsylvania and Jay Sidhu is chairman and chief executive officer.
+Its shareholders approved the formation of a bank holding company known as Customers Bancorp, Inc. in September 2011.
+Sidhu announced plans to file a $115 million initial public offering in 2012.
+The company had first filed the paperwork in April 2011 and was advised by investment bankers that it would not get the price it was seeking.
+Customers Bancorp then raised $100 million from investors and went public on May 17, 2013 selling 55 percent of its shares on the NASDAQ stock market, with the expectation of raising a total of $97.75 million.

 History

 In June 1997, New Century Bank was founded as a private bank in Phoenixville, Pennsylvania by Ken Mumma.
 It had five branches in Pennsylvania.
 The bank had about $265 million in total assets and $229 million in deposits by 2009, however of its $226 million lending portfolio, $186 million was real estate-related and considered bad loans amidst the Great Recession.
 Jay Sidhu was contacted by New Century Bank after his noncompete agreement with Sovereign Bancorp had expired and was appointed to the bank's board as well as chairman of its executive committee in May 2009.
 The next month, Sidhu was announced as chairman and chief executive officer after helping the bank to raise $13.6 million in capital.

 New Century Bank changed its name to Customers 1st Bank in April 2010 and announced a rebranding plan in addition to opening four branches.
 Customers 1st Bank reported to have $500 million in assets at that time.
 It acquired all of the deposits and assets of Port Chester, New York-headquartered USA Bank in July 2010.
 The next month, a federal court ruled that the Customers 1st Bank name infringed on Alliance Bank's trademark and it rebranded as Customers USA.
 The bank also announced the purchase of Berkshire Bancorp and its Berkshire Bank subsidiary as well as the acquisition of ISN Bank in Cherry Hill, New Jersey in 2010.